vercel/modelfusion/docs/guide/function/index.md

 ## Rich Responses

 For more advanced use cases, you might want to access the full response from the model, or the metadata about the call.
-Model functions return rich results that include the original response and metadata when you call `.asFullResponse()` before resolving the promise.
+Model functions return rich results that include the original response and metadata when you set the `returnType` option to `full`.

 ```ts
 // access the full response (needs to be typed) and the metadata: